mw00847/molecular-interactions/README.md

 # Abstract

-The energy of a molecule’s vibrational modes changes with its chemical environment, leading to shifts in characteristic IR bands observed by FTIR spectroscopy.
-In mixtures, changes in concentration can strengthen or weaken non-covalent interactions, altering the geometry of molecular complexes and shifting IR absorption frequencies.
+The energy of a molecule’s vibrational modes changes with its chemical environment, causing shifts in characteristic bands observed by FTIR spectroscopy.
+For mixtures, changes in concentration can strengthen or weaken non-covalent interactions, altering the geometry of molecular complexes and shifting absorption frequencies.
 These subtle structural variations can influence important properties such as solubility, reactivity, and binding affinity.

-This work aims to understand how the geometry of small-molecule complexes responds to concentration-dependent interactions.
+This work aims to understand how the geometry of small-molecule complexes, particulalry acetone and water respond to concentration-dependent interactions.
 It combines quantum mechanical calculations with machine learning models—specifically Graph Neural Networks and Variational Autoencoders—to predict IR frequency shifts based on molecular geometry.
-Understanding these geometries is crucial for applications in biological systems, catalysis, and formulation science.
+Understanding changes in geometries is useful for applications in biological systems, catalysis, and formulation science.

 # Introduction